YingZhou001/Immuannot/README.md

 Because Immuannot is mainly based on gene sequence alignment, except for C4 gene, a novel gene may not be reported if it is largely different from the reference data sequences.

+Immuannot takes one set of genome as the input for each run.
+Annotating multiple-sample sequences in one run could lead to lots of missing calls.

 [\[top\]](#content)